mtur2007/SetPrint/Development_files/ver_0_3_2/article_devto.md

-# Why not pprint anymore?<br>Introducing SetPrint — Structural Debugging for Real Data
+# Why not pprint anymore?<br>Introducing SetPrint — <br>Structural Debugging for Real Data

 > When your data grows beyond a toy example, `pprint` starts to break.
 > You see cut-off arrays.
 Flattened hierarchies.
 Lost context.